 Schloss Pichlarn, Lowland castle in Ennstal Valley, Austria

-Schloss Pichlarn is a lowland castle in the Ennstal Valley in Styria and operates today as a hotel and restaurant facility.
-The property features two round towers, spacious grounds, an 18-hole golf course on the estate, and a large wellness area with spa services.
+Schloss Pichlarn is a lowland castle in the Ennstal Valley in Styria, Austria, operating today as a hotel and restaurant.
+The property has two round towers, open grounds, a golf course, and a spa area.

-The castle was founded in 1009 and first documented as Puchlern in 1074.
-The Admont monastery later used it as a leisure retreat for its religious visitors.
+The castle was founded around 1009 and first recorded under the name Puchlern in 1074.
+The Admont monastery later used it as a retreat for its clergy.

 The castle functions as a restaurant and hospitality venue, serving dishes made with ingredients sourced from regional producers in the area.
 The food reflects local traditions while blending them with contemporary culinary approaches.